patrickjuchli/basic-ftp/README.md

 `uploadDir(localDirPath, [remoteDirName]): Promise<void>`

 Upload all files and directories of a local directory to the current working directory.
 If you specify a `remoteDirName` it will place the uploads inside a directory of the given name.
+This will overwrite existing files with the same names and reuse existing directories.
+Unrelated files and directories will remain untouched.

 `downloadDir(localDirPath): Promise<void>`